SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Pinkie answers, “Well, duh.
 Everypony knows what they are.
 They’re scams run by bad ponies.”

 Twilight facehoofs.
-“Do you know how they work I mean?”
+“Do you know how they work, I mean?”

 Pinkie ponders for a second.
 “No, not really.”

-“A pyramid scheme is where one pony recruits two and those two recruit two more and so on to a group.
-Each member has to pay dues up the chain and each level takes a cut.
-So the ponies at the bottom never make any money while the ponies at the top get rich quick.”
+“A pyramid scheme is where one pony recruits some ponies, and those ponies recruit more ponies, and so on.
+Each member has to pay dues up the chain, and each level takes a cut.
+So the ponies at the bottom never never make any money while the ponies at the top get rich quick.”

 Pinkie retorts, “That doesn’t sound anything like what I’m doing.”